eagletrt/handcart-sw/docs/main.md

 - At least one ESO
 - HV protecting gloves
 - A voltage tester
+- An internet access point (for the raspi to connect to inernet)

 ### Finding a good power source
 Brusa will be absorbing a maximum of 16A on a 230V AC 50Hz outlet, so a maximum of 3.6kW, if you’re using the 2P+T 16A CEE blue connector there shouldn’t be any problem, otherwise if you’re using the "schuko to 2P+T 16A CEE" adaptor, make sure that the line is properly supporting the 16A load.